VHF UHF Field Days

 For contesters using the VKCL logger, the VHF log file output needs to be converted to Cabrillo 3.0 format before submitting to the VK Contest Log Checker.
 You can download a converter from: www.vk4sn.com/Contests/Contesting.

-PLEASE TAKE NOTE - 2025 SPRING EVENT
+PLEASE TAKE NOTE

 For simplicity, use PH when logging the Mode and the VK Contest Log Checker will know what you mean.

-2026 Field Day dates are posted below.
+2026 FIELD DAY DATES are posted below.

 The ambiguities of the past have been expunged (no more Algorithm!) and all events are on specific weekends that are not too different from the past, except for the Spring event, which has been moved from late November (on the cusp of Summer!) to late September, placing it close to the vernal equinox.
 This also extends the time between the Spring and Summer field days in successive years.

-You will also note that the Summer Field Day is now closer to the Summer solstice and thus the broad peak of the sporadic E season as well as the start of the annual Ross Hull Contest.
+You will also note that the Summer Field Day is now closer to the Summer solstice and thus the broad peak of the sporadic E season as well as the start of the annual Ross Hull VHF-UHF Contest.

 Contest Introduction